-Moths are insects, related to butterflies, that belong to the order Lepidoptera.
-They're typically nocturnal, less colorful than butterflies, and attracted to fabrics or stored foods.
-Most importantly, they’re usually considered pests.
-Moths can damage or destroy food or fabric products, disturb sensitive materials, and create health hazards.
+Moths are insects that belong to the order Lepidoptera.
+These insects are typically nocturnal and less colorful than butterflies.
+Most importantly, moths are considered pests.
+If you are experiencing an infestation moths can damage or destroy food and fabric products, disturb sensitive materials, and create health hazards.

-Like any other pest, the best way to combat a moth infestation is to get to know the moth.
-Let us help you defend against moths in your commercial property by teaching you about them.
-Here's everything you need to know about common pest moths and how to get rid of them.
+Like any other pest, the best way to combat a moth infestation is to learn more about the pest itself.
+We're here to help you defend your commercial property against these pesky pests by providing information on all-things moths.
+Here's what you need to know about the common pest moths and how to get rid of them:

 What do moths look like?

-There are two common categories of pest moth: pantry moths and fabric moths.
-The most common pantry moth is the Indian Meal Moth.
-There are two common fabric moths: the Webbing Clothes Moth and the Casemaking Clothes Moth.
-Each of these three moths are different in important ways, so let's take a closer look at each:
+What a moth looks like depends on what kind of moth it is.
+There are two common categories of moths: pantry moths and fabric moths.
+The most common pantry moth is the Indian meal moth.
+There are two common fabric moths: the webbing moth and the casemaking clothes moth.
+Each of these moths are different—here's a closer look at them:

-- The Indian Meal Moth has, on average, a 1/2 inch long body with a wingspan of about 3/4 inches.
+The Indian Meal Moth is, on average, 1/2 inch long with a wingspan of about 3/4 inches.
 Their wings are multi-colored in shades of rust, bronze, and copper.
 They have grey or silver markings close to their heads and brown or grey-brown thoraxes and abdomens.

-Clothes moths like Webbing and Casemaking clothes moths are attracted to fabric.
+Webbing and casemaking clothes moths are attracted to fabric.
 The properties they’re most likely to bother will be manufacturers and retail properties.
-Fabric moths like these are most likely to infest places like storage rooms where they can find fabric to eat in the dark.
-They leave plenty of signs of their presence.
+Fabric moths are most likely to infest places like storage rooms where they can find fabric to eat in the dark.
+Clothes moths leave plenty of signs of an infestation.
 Look for small bite holes, torn fabric, larvae or eggs on clothing, and tracks in dust on flat surfaces.

-Pantry moths like the Indian Meal Moth operate a little differently.
-They're most attracted to food service businesses where they can find grains.
+The Indian meal moth operates a little differently than the clothes moths, however.
+The Indian meal moth is most attracted to food service businesses where they can find grains.
 They like to hide in pantries, cupboards, and anywhere else that's dark and filled with food.
-Like clothing moths, they lay eggs where they eat.
-Adult moths don’t eat, so if you find moth damage, it’s because moth larvae were born nearby.
+Like clothes moths, the Indian meal moth lays eggs where they eat.
+Adult moths don’t eat, so if you find moth damage it’s because moth larvae were born nearby.

-When it comes to removal, your best bet is to contact a local commercial pest control company.
-Our experts know how to safely remove existing infestations, and prevent future ones as well.
+However, when it comes to moth removal, your best bet is to contact a local commercial pest control company.
+The experts at Assured Environments are prepared to get and keep moths out of your property—contact Assured today!